-Fasting is undertaken by Muslims for the sake of Allah, the Creator, the Merciful, the Loving (to mention just three of His names or attributes) and is an important pillar in Islam.
-It cultivates virtues such as piety, love of God, unity, vigilance, devotion, patience, unselfishness, moderation, thriftiness and satisfaction with what one has, discipline, social belonging, self-control, and compassion for fellow human beings who might suffer hunger and deprivation unwillingly.
+Fasting is undertaken by Muslims for the sake of Allah, the Creator, the Merciful, the Loving (to mention just three of His names or attributes) and is one of the main requirements of the Islamic faith.
+Muslims believe this cultivates virtues such as piety, love of God, unity, vigilance, devotion, patience, unselfishness, moderation, thriftiness, satisfaction with what one has, discipline, social belonging, self-control, and empathy and compassion for fellow human beings who might suffer hunger and deprivation unwillingly.